-- 1. Invoices for students enrolled for the 2023/2024 school year will be sent to paying parties in early May 2023. - 2.
-Payment of the annual Component A Fee and at minimum, the first semester of the Component B Fee is due no later than July 31,2023.
+- 1. Invoices for students enrolled for the 2024/2025 school year will be sent to paying parties in early May 2024. - 2.
+Payment of the annual Component A Fee and at minimum, the first semester of the Component B Fee is due no later than July 31,2024.
 By written request the Director will consider approval of payment of the Component B Fee on a quarterly basis.
 Such requests must be accompanied by an endorsed letter from the applicant's company clearly stating that the applicant assumes full responsibility for the payment of school fees and that these fees are not otherwise compensated for by the company.
 Payment of the Component B Fee on a quarterly basis may also be considered by the Board of Governors under other special circumstances and by written request.
 All such requests must be applied for in writing and on an annual basis.
 (Note: The criteria for this policy are subject to annual review by the IST Board of Governors.) - 3.
-As an incentive a 2% discount on the Component B Fee shall be provided to patrons who opt to pay the entire annual fee no later than June 9,2023.
-This discount is non-refundable if a student attends less than the full year and shall only be applicable to the Component B Fee for students who pay for two semesters at one time. - 4.
+As an incentive a 2% discount on the Component B Fee shall be provided to patrons who opt to pay the entire annual fee no later than June 7,2024.
+This discount is non- refundable if a student attends less than the full year and shall only be applicable to the Component B Fee for students who pay for two semesters at one time. - 4.
 Fees are payable in RMB or in U.S. Dollars.
-Patrons opting to pay in USD are requested to check the current rate of conversion (RMB to USD) being used by the school from the school's Business Office. - IB Examination fees have been estimated based on the current Exam Fee structure of the IB, and will be subject to change if rates are changed during the course of the school year 2023-24.
-For students opting for the IST Diploma (and not for the IB Diploma or Certificate/s), this fee will not be charged.
-Full refund of the IB Diploma Exam Fee will be given if written notification of withdrawal is submitted to school prior to the last school day before the winter holiday.
-After this date the IB Diploma Exam Fee is not refundable.
+Patrons opting to pay in USD are requested to check the current rate of conversion (RMB to USD) being used by the school from the school's Business Office.